manyworldspod/manyworldspod.github.io/_zines/README.md

 * If your article cites references via hyperlink, those links will be captured and written out in full as footnotes wherever they're cited.
-* The final zine will include boilerplate text about the podcast on the inside front cover, followed by table of contents.
+* The final zine will include boilerplate text about the podcast on the inside front cover, followed by a table of contents.
 The back cover will always fall on an even page; if it's on an odd page, a blank page will be inserted right before it.